 Sansevieria eilensis Chahin.

-Sansevieria eilensis is a slow-growing succulent with rough, cylindrical, downward-curving leaves that arise from an underground rhizome.
-Leaves are fleshy, light bluish-green with regular bands of white and several green longitudinal lines.
+Sansevieria eilensis is a slow-growing succulent with rough cylindrical downward-curving leaves that arise from an underground rhizome.
+The fleshy leaves are light bluish-green with regular bands of white and several green longitudinal lines.
 They are up to 5 inches (12.5 cm) long and up to 1 inch (2.5 cm) thick.
-Young plants have a deep channel, which runs each leaf's entire length and has reddish-brown margins edged with a papery brown cuticle.
+Young plants have a deep channel that runs each leaf's length and has reddish-brown margins edged with a papery brown cuticle.
 As the plant matures, the edges of newer leaves roll together to form a smooth cylindrical leaf with a dried papery cuticle at each leaf's tip and base.
 Flowers are borne on a spike-like, up to 12 inches (30 cm) long raceme.

 How to Grow and Care

 Place Sansevierias in moderately bright or filtered light.
 Good locations include a spot in front of a north-facing window or front of a bright, sunny window covered by a sheer curtain.
 Although the plant tolerates low light, bright light brings out the colors in the leaves.
 However, intense light may cause the edges of the leaves to turn yellow.